 Major Mysoline withdrawal symptoms occur about 16 hours after the last dose.
 These symptoms last for about five days and include:

 Sometimes certain barbiturate withdrawal symptoms—particularly mental and emotional symptoms—may last for several months or years.

-Partial-hospitalization (PHP) is the next stage of treatment, either after detox or after further inpatient care.
-PHP is like a cross between inpatient care and outpatient treatment.
-During this stage, you’ll reside at a transitional living facility while undergoing a supportive, rigorous, and structured treatment program five days a week for six hours each day.
-You will be able to participate in individual, group, and family therapy programs to address your emotional and mental health needs.
+Partial hospitalization (PHP) is in-between outpatient treatment and inpatient care.
+The goal of PHP is to stabilize your mental status and better prepare you for success once you return to independent living after you leave the treatment center.
+During this stage, you’ll live at a transitional living facility while undergoing a supportive and rigorous treatment program.
+This program will be five days a week for six hours each day.
+You will be able to participate in individual, group, and family therapy programs to help you address emotional and mental health needs.

-Building a social support system with others who understand the recovery process can help you grow and stay focused on your recovery as you continue to adjust to life after the treatment program.
-It can also be a great way to share relapse prevention strategies, new experiences, techniques to manage stress and frustration.
-Most of all, it simply can be a way to enjoy spending time with new friends.
+Being a part of this supportive network can help you grow while focusing on your recovery and adjusting to life after the treatment program.
+It can also be a safe space to share relapse prevention strategies, new experiences, and techniques for stress management.
+Most of all, it can be a way to enjoy time with new friends.

 If you need help with Mysoline withdrawal, contact the admissions specialists at Ocean Breeze Recovery for free and confidential help.
 Our specialists are available 24/7 to provide guidance and support.
 They will explain the treatment process with you and answer any questions you may have.

 After speaking with a specialist, you will know what to expect from our evidence-based services and you will feel prepared to make an informed decision about your treatment plans.
 Our specialists can also check with your private health insurance to see if your treatment costs will be fully covered.
 You don’t have to go through this alone.
 Call us today at 844-554-9279 and let us help you start your journey to recovery today.